faruk-guler/faruk-guler.github.io/_posts/2023-07-18-nt-authority-system-nedir.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>- The SYSTEM account cannot be used to access a computer remotely.</p>
+<p>The SYSTEM account cannot be used to access a computer remotely.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->